MailTape/MailTape-v1/_posts/2018-01-21-Musique-Chienne.md

 # Musique Chienne's selection

 ## Klaus Johann Grobe - Geschichten aus erster Hand
 _Musique Chienne_: **"**A Swiss friend sent me this song in December, the band is Swiss German.
 I listen to this track kind of all the time, I try to share it as much as I can, I even played it twice on New Year’s Eve.
 I love the flute part, and the small recurring synth notes.
-You need to watch the video, the singer is very funny.
+You need to watch the video, the singer is very funny.<br>
 “I did not know that Swiss Germans were so funny”**"**

 ## WORLD BRAIN - Made U Cry
 _Musique Chienne_: **"**Made U Cry is the new track of World Brain, a friend that’s part of the German band Fenster (I could have also chosen one of their tracks by the way).
 Lucas can sings lower notes as well as high notes very well, it’s a beautiful performance live, I had the opportunity to play live with him recently.
-This music evokes Ariel Pink to me, that I also love a lot.
+This music evokes Ariel Pink to me, that I also love a lot.<br>
 “We both have long blond ears”**"**

 ## Mammane Sani et son Orgue - Bodo (Anatolian Weapons Rework)
 _Musique Chienne_: **"**I rediscovered his music during a sunny gig at [La Station](https://www.facebook.com/stationgaredesmines/) in Paris.
 It was very moving.
 His music tells a lot of stories, even though there are very few lyrics.
-The track I’ve chosen is a remix that I find very good.
+The track I’ve chosen is a remix that I find very good.<br>
 “Music of a sun that was born with rhythm”**"**